Intermesh/groupoffice-docs/using/business.rst

 Employee management
 -------------------

-In order for your Group Office users to use the professional modules, they need to be defined as employees.
+In order for your Group Office users to use the business modules like projects, time tracking and finance, they need to be defined as employees.
 This is done from the user management screen.
 When editing a user, select the tab 'Employee'.

 .. figure:: /_static/using/business/edit-employee.png